WarRiders/EtherscanApi/README.md

 For more examples see the Tests project.

-Notice: all used test data is taken from Etherscan API usage examples.
+Notice: all test data is taken from the Etherscan API usage examples.

 ## Implemented modules
 Etherscan API consist of _modules_ and _actions_.
-For now, wrapper has next modules and actions implemented:
+For now, the wrapper has the following modules and actions implemented:
 - **Account**: `balance`, `balancemulti`, `tokentx`, `tokennfttx`
 - **Stats**: `ethsupply`, `ethprice`